-The executive directors have received during the year ended a short-term variable remuneration corresponding to the Company's result in financial year 2021 consisting of a bonus of 80% of the fixed remuneration for the year 2021.
-This remuneration was approved by the Board of Directors on 22 February 2022 in line with the provisions of section A.1.6.
+During the fiscal year closed, executive directors have received short-term variable remuneration corresponding to the Company's results in fiscal year 2022, consisting of a bonus of 70% of the fixed remuneration for fiscal year 2022.
+Said remuneration was approved by the Board of Directors on February 22, 2023 in line with the provisions of section A.1.6.